Diarrhea and Stomach Pain After Eating Ice Cream: 4 Causes Explained.

 - Polyols: sorbitol, mannitol, xylitol, and maltitol.
 These sugars are present in certain types of fruits like apples and watermelon and artificial sweeteners like artificially sweetened ice cream, gum, and alcohol.

 The complete list of food that triggers IBS is here.

 Consult your doctor if you think you have IBS (diarrhea and stomach pain after eating ice cream.
 Periods of flare-up and remission of the symptoms are more suggestive of IBS).

 3. Intolerance & allergy to other ice cream constituents.

 Some may complain of diarrhea after eating ice cream and not milk.
 In addition, selective intolerance to ice cream may indicate that you are intolerant to ice cream components other than lactose, such as artificial sweeteners, fructose sugar, and chocolate.

 A long list of foods and food constituents can cause intolerance symptoms—different ice cream brands and flavors.
-Food allergy is another form of food reaction that can occur after you eat ice cream.
+Food allergy is another food reaction that can occur after eating ice cream.